WHY IONIAN ISLAND HOLIDAYS?

 PRE-BOOKING YOUR AIRCRAFT SEAT

-To pre book your seat please contact the airline directly quoting Ionian Island Holidays as your tour operator, your booking reference number, flight number, date of departure and specific flight request.
-Payments for these seats are direct with the airline.
+To pre book your seat please contact the airline directly quoting Ionian Island Holidays as your tour operator, your booking reference

 AIRLINE CONTACT DETAILS